sandmule/bright-network-test/README.md

 ## Design Choices & Challenges

 ### Simplicity First
-The scoring is deliberately lightweight — it shows understanding of language matching without overengineering (e.g. no fuzzy matching or ML).
+The scoring is deliberately lightweight, given more time could be improved with fuzzy matching or ML.

 ### Modularity
-Files are separated to reflect maintainable architecture, even in a small codebase:
+Files are separated to reflect maintainable architecture:
 - Business logic (matching)
 - Data validation
 - IO (API requests, logging)